dhirajchaurasiya/Waste2Worth/README.md

 ---

 ## 📊 Screenshots
-_Add screenshots of the app to showcase its UI/UX (e.g., dashboard, map, marketplace)._
+Screenshots of the app to showcase its UI/UX (e.g., dashboard, map, marketplace)._

 ---